 As we approach the fire’s 150th anniversary, Carl Smith’s compelling narrative at last gives this epic event its full and proper place in our national chronicle.

-Disclaimer: Although I received an electronic copy of this book from the publisher and JustRead Publicity Tours, the words and opinions below are my own.
+Disclaimer: Although I received a copy of the Uncorrected Proof of this book from the publisher via NetGalley, the words and opinions below are my own.

 Don’t ask how I developed an interest in Chicago, its Great Fire, and the later World’s Fair, because I won’t have an answer for you.
 I’ve not even been to Chicago unless you count being at O’Hare Airport for flight transfers.
 I’ve only seen downtown from the air.
 It might’ve been the story of an infamous murderer doing his deeds during the 1893 World’s Fair that got me started.
 From there, I would’ve looked at the event, and then back to the Great Fire 22 years earlier.
 The Fair was a way to promote Chicago’s grandeur and rebuilding after the fire.
 It was a phoenix, rising from the ashes.
 The preface from this recent release about the fire goes as far as stating that, with hindsight, it was a good thing that the city burned.
 Continue reading